NadirInab/Lifecycle-Hooks/README.md

     console.log(
         "beforeUnmount is called right before the $el is removed from the DOM " )
-  },
+  }
 }
 </script>
 ```

 ```
-output :beforeUnmount is called right before the $el is removed from the DOM.
+output :beforeUnmount is called right before the $el is removed from the DOM
 ```
 ### unmounted